 From the NPAC sunset discussions, a list of features that were no longer needed in the NPAC was identified for sunsetting.
 It was decided the Sunset list should be divided into two groups, those that have no local system impact, and those that have a local system impact.

-NANC 460 concerns the items that do not have a local system impact, consisting of the following features:
+NANC 460 concerns sunsetting those items that do not have a local system impact, consisting of the following features:

 1.4 – Sunset ability for SOA to use a separate channel for notifications (NANC 383)